Places to go stargazing in West Virginia - NewsBreak

 Bonus: Nighttime ziplining

 Another way to view the moon and stars is by going ziplining at night.
-Two ways to go nighttime ziplining in West Virginia are the Night Zipline Tours at ACE Adventure Resort and the MoonTrek Course at Adventures on the Gorge .Copyright 2022 Nexstar Media Inc. All rights reserved.
+Two options for nighttime ziplining in West Virginia are the Night Zipline Tours at ACE Adventure Resort and the MoonTrek Course at Adventures on the Gorge .Copyright 2022 Nexstar Media Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.